Does Christ's Melchizedek priesthood invalidate 1844?

 This is the heart of the issue.

-Hebrews does not present Melchizedek and Levi as enemies.
+Hebrews does not present Melchizedek and Levi as diametrically opposed.

 And Hebrews 9:23 says: